byronintech/byronksmith/README.md

-- 👋 Hi, I’m Byron Smith
+# 👋 print("Hello World")

+`// Python is my programming language of choice.`

+- 👨‍💻 I'm Byron Smith, a Cloud Engineer based in Houston, TX
-- 👀 I’m interested in Cloud x Automation
+- 👀 I’m interested in Cloud Computing x Automation
-- 🌱 I’m currently learning AWS, Terraform & Python
+- 🌱 My focus is learning the ins and outs of AWS, Terraform & Python
 -  Here's a link to my portfolio where all of my recent projects can be found <a href="https://medium.com/@bkintech" target="_blank">Portfolio</a>
 - 📫 How to reach me <a href="https://www.linkedin.com/in/byronksmith/" target="_blank">LinkedIn</a>